 Hannon and Walsh have described their album as "a kaleidoscopic musical adventure through the beautiful and rather silly world of cricket."
-The track "Jiggery Pokery" features guest cameo performances from Phill Jupitus, Alexander Armstrong, Matt Berry and more.
+The track "Jiggery Pokery" is a comic retelling of the Ball of the Century incident involving Shane Warne and Mike Gatting, and features guest cameo performances from Phill Jupitus, Alexander Armstrong, Matt Berry and more.
 Berry also features on the track "Mason on the Boundary".

 On 9 September 2009 the band were put on hiatus.
 They wrote and recorded the theme song for the ESPNcricinfo video blog The Two Chucks.
 In April 2010 The Duckworth Lewis Method album was nominated for an Ivor Novello Award.
 In an interview with the BBC, Neil Hannon confirmed that he and Thomas Walsh would be working together again in the future.